lwang-astro/PeTar/README.md

 #### Parallel data process
 The _petar.data.process_ can be used to process snapshot data to detect binaries and calculate Langragian, core radii, averaged mass and velocity dispersion.
+Notice that the tool calculate the core (density) center and use it to obtain Langrangian radii.
 The single and binary data are stored for each snapshot with additional suffix ".single" and ".binary".
 The data of Lagrangian, core and escapers are generated in separate files.
 The multiple CPU cores are used to process the data since the KDTree neighbor search for calculating density and detect binaries is very slow.